Agonzalz/CSUF_CPSC/README.md

 # CSUF_CPSC
-Projects and assignments from my classes as an undergrrad at CSUF
+Projects and assignments from my classes as an undergrad at CSUF